jdolinay/pi-battery-widget/README.md

   pt-battery
 ```

-You an install the widget if the output looks as follows (of course with different values
+You can install the widget if the output looks as follows (of course with different values
 for each parameter)

 ```